Hancut/Brick-Breaker/Readme.txt

 	Is a one player game.
-Rules are simple: you need to destroy the bricks and the ball must not fall of the platform.
+Rules are simple: you need to destroy the bricks with a ball and that ball must not fall off the platform.
 You have 3 lifes and 2 powerups: thunder that offer speed and mushroom that makes the ball bigger.
 The powersups are hidden in the back of some random bricks.
 You can "eat" maximum 3 mushrooms,